DouglasViolante/Simple-Approach-of-TDM-ASK-Algorithms/README.md

 - algorithm
 - vector

-# Parameters
+# Parameters and Use

-The default parameters are commented in the code.
+The default parameters are for ASK, and they are commented in the code, the code also returns an one column .txt file named "Modulation_Output.txt" with values of voltage in Volts.

+Also TDM implementation is made only for 3 input signals.